-Walking around Edinburgh, at any time of the year, but especially at summertime on the Royal Mile, I’m a sucker for groups of people gathered around street performers.
-Over I’ll trot, sheep like, blindly going with the flow and I’ll stand and watch and wait.
-Not ploughing my own furrow I end up furrowing my own brow with frustration as I linger for the interminable preamble of performer/crowd banter before we get to the actual act.
+Walking around Edinburgh at any time of the year, but especially at summertime on the Royal Mile, I’m a sucker for groups of people gathered around street performers.
+Over I’ll trot, sheep-like, blindly going with the flow and I’ll stand, watch and wait.
+I linger waiting for the interminable preamble of performer/crowd banter before we the actual act begins.
 Every so often I might see something wonderful but, more often than not, it’s average: all bluster and not much substance.

-And so, as I bemoan the lack of light, the persistent grey, and the curtain of driech* under which we sometimes find ourselves in this city, I must admit that there is beauty lurking in the shadows, wonder in the gloaming, and a dimly lit room harbouring Turner’s jewels as they take their annual bow alongside January’s snowdrops.
+And so, as I bemoan the lack of light, the persistent grey, and the curtain of driech* under which we sometimes find ourselves in this city, I must admit that there is beauty lurking in the shadows and wonder in winter’s gloaming.
+Most of all, there is beauty in a dimly lit room in an Edinburgh gallery harbouring Turner’s jewels, which take their annual bow alongside January’s snowdrops.

 *Scots: ‘dreich‘ = dull and miserable weather